cemsbv/pygef/README.md

 ## Lint

-To maintain code quality we use the Gitlab super-linter.
+To maintain code quality we use the GitHub super-linter.

 To run the linters locally, run the following bash script from the root directory: